How Much Does It Cost to Remodel a Shower?

 Shower Remodel Cost Estimates

-According to Houzz, the average cost to remodel a shower is around $3,000, but you may be able to find basic installations for $500 or less.
-A walk-in shower will cost more because of the added complexity of the job.
+According to HomeGuide, the average cost to remodel a shower is between $800 and $5,000 (CAD 1,000 and CAD 6,300), but you may be able to find basic installations for around $500 (CAD 630).
+A walk-in shower will cost more than a standard tub-shower combo because of the added complexity of the job.

 What Factors Influence Remodeling Costs?